* Facebook up, CEO says no "meaningful impact" on ad sales

 By Caroline Valetkevitch

-Boeing, among the hardest-hit stocks on Wednesday after China retaliated with $50 billion in tariffs on U.S. goods, rose 2.7 percent, giving the Dow its biggest boost, followed by Goldman Sachs, up 1.3 percent.
+Boeing, among the hardest-hit stocks on Wednesday after China retaliated with $50 billion in tariffs on U.S. goods, rose 2.7 percent, giving the Dow its biggest boost.

 "We're three to six months away from seeing anything, and in three to six months, there can be a lot of negotiating.
 It wouldn't take much to make this a less dramatic issue," said Peter Tuz, president of Chase Investment Counsel in Charlottesville, Virginia.